 Test your smoke alarm, avoid a false alarm

-How well prepared are you in case of emergencies?
-Whether it’s a power outage, fire or other electrical hazards around the home, you should always know how to cope with them.
-For instance, to give your family the best chance of surviving a house fire, QFES recommends installing smoke alarms to match the Australian Standards.
+To give your family the best chance of surviving a house fire, QFES recommends installing smoke alarms to match the Australian Standards.
 Plus, a well-practised fire escape plan can also help provide a quick escape.

 Above all, make sure all your alarms are functional and properly maintained so they can warn you in case of a real emergency.
-This way, you and your family will be protected at all times.
+That way, you and your family will be protected at all times.

 Common features in smoke alarms

-They say not all smoke alarms are created equal.
+Not all smoke alarms are created equal.
 But all of them should comply with the current legislation and have the same main functions, such as: